What is a kidney biopsy?

 Why might I need a kidney biopsy?

-Your kidneys are a pair of purplish-brown organs.
+Your kidneys are a pair of purple-brown organs.
 They sit below the ribs toward the

 middle of the back.
 The kidneys:

 Remove liquid waste from the blood in the form of urine

 Keep a balance of salts and other substances in the blood

 Produce a hormone (erythropoietin) that helps form red blood cells

 When your kidney function is abnormal, a kidney biopsy may be done to:

 There may be other reasons for your healthcare provider to advise a kidney biopsy.

 What are the risks of a kidney biopsy?